Bal Assessment WA

 However, the building permit approval process can still require a BAL assessment in limited cases.
 For further information on building permits process please contact your local government.
 If you are in a zone where a local planning scheme doesn’t apply then you will also not need to undertake a BAL assessment.

 The cost associated with building your house to comply with the new standard can vary greatly for each BAL level and even builder to builder.
-Before making an offer on any land you plan to build on, particularly in a rural setting it is very important you have an understanding of what your BAL might be.
-Please contact us for FREE advice before placing an offer.
+Before making an offer on any land you plan to build on, particularly in a rural setting it is very important you have an understanding of what your BAL might be and the costs that are required to comply with AS3959.
+Please contact us for FREE advice before placing an offer,.

 BAL 12.5 - +$3,000 to $6,000